-Deer hunting is an extremely popular activity in Victoria.
+Deer hunting is a popular activity in Victoria.
 Deer introduced by acclimatisation societies have been recorded in the wild in Victoria since at least the 1860's.

-Today Victoria has a healthy deer population, predominantly made up of Sambar, Fallow and Red Deer.
+Today, Victoria has a deer population, predominantly made up of Sambar, Fallow and Red Deer.

-The healthy populations of deer in Victoria means that, except for Hog Deer, there is no bag limit for deer.
-There is also no closed season for deer, except for Hog Deer and Samabar Deer hunting with hounds.
+Except for Hog Deer, there is no bag limit for deer.
+There is also no closed season for deer, except for Hog Deer and Sambar Deer hunting with hounds.
 Recreational hunting isn’t permitted at night (half an hour after sunset until half an hour before sunrise).